 18. Cooper Hewitt Design Museum

 Recommended by: Dale, Wander Her Way.
-Check out her review of the New York Pass to see how you could save money on some of the city’s biggest attractions.
+Check out her review of the New York Pass.

-Located on the Upper East Side, Cooper Hewitt Smithsonian Design Museum is one of the lesser-known museums on Museum Mile, especially as it’s so often overshadowed by the more popular Met and Guggenheim.
+Located on the Upper East Side, Cooper Hewitt Smithsonian Design Museum is one of the lesser-known options on Museum Mile, especially as it’s so often overshadowed by the more popular Met and Guggenheim.

-However, Cooper Hewitt is definitely worth a visit if you’re on the Upper East Side.
-The museum is dedicated to design, as well as decorative arts.
-More than just a typical museum, Cooper Hewitt encourages interactivity between visitors and the museum’s collections through interactive features like the Immersion Room and Interaction Lab.
+However, Cooper Hewitt is definitely worth a visit.
+It’s dedicated to design and decorative arts, and encourages interactivity between visitors and the museum’s collections through interactive features like the Immersion Room and Interaction Lab.

 Tickets: $15 adults (free for under 18s).
 This museum is one of the attractions included in the Go City NYC Pass, which could be a great way to save money if you plan on visiting a lot of attraction on your visit.